How we deal with parliamentary misconduct

 Dispute resolution is not used for serious parliamentary misconduct.

-If the matter is unresolved, the report may proceed to investigation, redirection or dismissal.
+If the matter is unresolved, it may proceed to investigation, redirection or dismissal.

 Redirection, dismissal and deferral